cawa-93/iconify-prerendered/README.md

 By default, all icons have only two attributes: `role="img"` and `aria-hidden="true"`.
-While you are free to redefine these attributes or add new ones for each individual icon, you might want to apply certain attributes, such as `class` or `style`, to all icons within a set.
+While you are free to redefine these attributes or add new ones for each icon, you might want to apply certain attributes, such as `class` or `style`, to all icons within a set.

 To achieve this, you can re-export icons through a `new Proxy` and include default attributes